-Horizontal Loop Electromagnetic ("HLEM") Ground Geophysical Survey was performed over 182.2 line-km.
-The line spacing for both geophysical surveys was 100m.
+Horizontal Loop Electromagnetic ("HLEM") Ground Geophysical Survey

+From August 13th to October 4th, 2012, G.L.
+Géoservice Inc. of Rouyn-Noranda, Québec, completed a magnetic and horizontal loop electromagnetic (HLEM) ground geophysical survey on the Lac Knife Project.
+The magnetic survey covered 202 line-km and the electromagnetic survey was performed over 182.2 line-km.
+The line spacing for both geophysical surveys was 100 m.
 The Company received the survey and the interpretation reports (submitted by Géophysique Camille St-Hilaire of Rouyn-Noranda) in December 2012.
 The geophysical anomalies identified by the surveys have been followed up during the course of the summer 2013 exploration program and exploration drilling program.